How to Use Your Post 9/11 GI Bill®

 Still Have Questions?

 Visit our Military Benefits and Funding Options page to see frequently asked questions regarding the GI Bill®.
-Or, contact our military admissions team at [email protected] today.
+Please contact our military admissions team at [email protected] for additional questions.

 GI Bill® is a registered trademark of the U.S. Department of Veterans Affairs (VA).
 More information about education benefits offered by the VA is available at the official U.S. government website at https://www.benefits.va.gov/gibill.